nhoizey/1y/README.md

 1. (optional) If you don't have `npm` yet, [install npm](https://www.npmjs.com/get-npm)
 1. Install `y1` dependencies with `npm install`
 1. Add new short URLs as Markdown files in the `urls/` folder
-1. Generate the redirection files with this command: `npx @11ty/eleventy`
+1. Generate the redirection files with this command: `npm run build`

 Generated files to deploy are in the `_site` folder.